Minnesota Health Information Clearinghouse

 Lower Cost Prescription Drug Resources

-The "Health Care Choices for Minnesotans on Medicare 2012 edition" (PDF: 4.2MB/199pages) publication is now available in print and on line.
-This comprehensive publication provides information about Medicare, lists Medicare plans available to Minnesotans with details about each plan, and provides information on long-term care and many topics of interest to seniors.
-Call the Minnesota Senior LinkAge Line® at 1-800-333-2433 for a print copy.
-The 199-page publication is produced by the Minnesota Board on Aging, Senior LinkAge®.
+Medicare plans are available to Minnesotans with details about each plan, and provides information on long-term care and many topics of interest to seniors.
+Call the Minnesota Senior LinkAge Line® at 1-800-333-2433.

 Federal Health Reform Law, signed March 23, 2010

 Patient Protection and Affordable Care Act (H.R.
 3590), Public Law No. 111-148